Chinese payment gateways

 Your trading rights with these payment gateways within China are changing monthly.

-We recommend contacting the payment gateways directly and determining their terms and conditions.
+We recommend that you contact the payment gateways directly and determine their terms and conditions.

 Ask the specific questions:

-Will your payment gateway allow a Chinese citizen or business to pay in my online store in local Chinese RMB currency and have the monies available to an overseas bank account?
+Will your payment gateway enable Chinese citizens or businesses to pay in local Chinese RMB currency for items in my online store, with the funds then available in an overseas bank account?

-What are the costs of achieving this?
+Could you tell me what the costs of getting this are?
 (Setup, running costs, transaction fees, etc.)

 Please remember;